armbrustlab/marferret/docs/download_source_sequences.md

 # Collecting sequence data from source

-Source sequences collated together in MarFERReT 1.0 were drawn from four major contributors and a handful of smaller sequencing projects.
-Source sequences are collected in the `data/source_seqs/` directory.
+A total of 902 candidate entry sequences were retrieved for validation and potential inclusion in the final MarFERReT build from four major contributors and a handful of smaller sequencing projects.
+We do not host the primary raw data in the final MarFERReT data products; the original links, raw filenames, and other source reference information for final data are available in the [MarFERReT metadata file](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/data/MarFERReT.v1.metadata.csv) and for all candidate entries in the [entry and taxID curation table](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/data/MarFERReT.v1.entry_curation.csv).

+Below are instructions for downloading primary sequence data for candidate entries via command line (bash) or manual (graphic user interface) approaches.
+For replicating the MarFERReT build process from scratch; source sequences should be downloaded to the `data/source_seqs/` subdirectories unter the main MarFERReT directory locally.

 ## Marine Microbial Eukaryote Sequence Project

 The Marine Microbial Eukaryote Sequence Project (MMETSP, Keeling et al., 2014) is the largest contributor to MarFERReT.
-We collected the MMETSP sequences as peptide translations from Version 2 of the MMETSP re-assemblies ([Johnson et al., 2018](https://doi.org/10.5281/zenodo.740440)).
+We collected the MMETSP sequences as peptide translations for 678 transcriptomes from Version 2 of the MMETSP re-assemblies ([Johnson et al., 2018](https://doi.org/10.5281/zenodo.740440)).

 Download peptide translations of transcriptome assemblies from Zenodo using wget: